Project

 feature request: miniview mode with QT or GTK interace

-Added by Andrea Antolini over 2 years ago.
-Updated about 2 years ago.
+Added by Andrea Antolini over 3 years ago.
+Updated almost 3 years ago.

 Status: